Crispy113/CS50-problem-sets/week0_ scratch.md

-My implementation of a sidescrolling video game in Scratch, with a welcome and victory screen, 3 levels of gameplay, flashy explosions.
+My implementation of a sidescrolling video game in Scratch, with a welcome and victory screen, 3 levels of gameplay and flashy explosions.
 The game mechanics could use some tweaking.
 Check it out here: https://scratch.mit.edu/projects/727517419/